1995 NFL Draft

 “I was crying like a baby,” Sapp later recalled.
 “I was so happy to be drafted by the Buccaneers.
 I knew that they believed in me, and I was going to do everything I could to prove them right.”

-“I was crushed,” Law stated.
+“I was crushed,” Law said.
 “I had always wanted to play for the Steelers, and I thought they were going to draft me.
 But when they passed on me, I knew I had to prove them wrong.”

 1995 NFL Draft: A Look Back at the Quarterbacks